CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 .. important::

-	So what exact is a registry?
+	So what exactly is a registry?

 	A registry is a collection of repositories, and a repository is a collection of images—sort of like a GitHub repository, except the code is already built.
 An account on a registry can create many repositories.
 The docker CLI uses Docker’s public registry by default.
 You can even set up your own private registry using Docker Trusted Registry